-2. What is a CDF?
+2. What is a CDF Facility?

-• Ex-Ante financing option under ADB's PBL modality:
+Ex-Ante financing option under ADB's PBL modality:

+- Disbursements made upon trigger of pre-agreed drawdown conditions (typically declaration of a state of emergency), providing rapid liquidity to the government after a disaster event. - Use of the CDF does not preclude use of other ADB instruments for post-disaster response (e.g., emergency assistance loans).

+Benefits:

-- Disbursements made upon trigger of pre-agreed drawdown conditions (typically declaration of a state of emergency), providing rapid liquidity to the government after a disaster event. - Use of the CDF does not preclude use of other ADB instruments for post-disaster response (e.g., emergency assistance loans). - Benefits: - Provides rapid access to resources which enables the government to mitigating a disaster's economic and social impact by quickly initiating disaster response, early recovery and reconstruction efforts with minimal delays. - Enhances the fiscal management of disaster risk, complements contingent budget allocations and reduces funding gaps. - Provides a cost-effective method of managing disaster risk, addressing post-disaster funding needs that exhaust annual contingency budgets and national reserves, but are too frequent to be covered cost effectively through insurance. - Promotes long-term disaster resilience via linked policy actions: - Helping countries to design and implement tailored disaster resilience actions; and - Providing an important opening for dialogue and engagement with government, including with ministries of finance, on disaster risk management.
+- Provides rapid access to resources which enables the government to mitigating a disaster's economic and social impact by quickly initiating disaster response, early recovery and reconstruction efforts with minimal delays. - Enhances the fiscal management of disaster risk, complements contingent budget allocations and reduces funding gaps. - Provides a cost-effective method of managing disaster risk, addressing post-disaster funding needs that exhaust annual contingency budgets and national reserves, but are too frequent to be covered cost effectively through insurance. - Promotes long-term disaster resilience via linked policy actions: - Helping countries to design and implement tailored disaster resilience actions; and - Providing an important opening for dialogue and engagement with government, including with ministries of finance, on disaster risk management.

-2. What is a CDF? (cont..)
+2. What is a CDF facility (cont..)

-Accessing criteria (following the same criteria as conventional PBL)

-- Adequate macroeconomic policy framework and debt sustainability - Satisfactory completion of a set of substantive legal, institutional, and policy reforms to strengthen disaster resilience and disaster risk management (captured in a policy matrix, based on prior actions) and the government's commitment for continued reforms under a post-program partnership framework (PPPF) during the availability period - High-level CDF terms and conditions: - Availability Period: Initial availability period of CDF financed by regular OCR, concessional OCR, and the ADF is 3 years without replenishment or 3-5 years with replenishment.
-Regular OCR-financed CDF can be renewed up to four times for a maximum of 15 years (without replenishment) or 15-25 years (with replenishment).
-Concessional OCR- and the ADF-financed CDF can be renewed once for a maximum of 6 years (without replenishment) or 6-10 years (with replenishment). - Coverage: Extreme weather, geophysical hazards and health emergencies - Disbursement: Single disbursement per disaster event either full or partial disbursement based on a trigger (pre-specified disbursement condition, such as declaration of state of emergency") - Deferred Disbursement Option: If no disaster event occurs or if the funds are not fully disbursed, the DMC may elect to disburse the remaining amount at the end of the availability period, subject to the sufficient progress of the program in terms of (a) macroeconomic soundness, (b) continued compliance of prior actions, (c) continued progress of PPPF. - Resource Commitment: Option 1 (Committed Capital) or Option 2 (Unallocated Capital) - Front-end Fee: No Commitment Charge, but (i) OCR- 0.25% front-end fee upon loan effectiveness (Option 1) or 0.1% front-end fee (Option 2); or (ii) COL no front-end fee - Repayment: Disbursement-linked repayment schedule
+- Accessing criteria (following the same criteria as conventional PBL) - Adequate macroeconomic policy framework and debt sustainability - Satisfactory completion of a set of substantive legal, institutional, and policy reforms to strengthen disaster resilience and disaster risk management (captured in a policy matrix, based on prior actions) and the government's commitment for continued reforms under a post-program partnership framework (PPPF) during the availability period - High-level CDF facility terms and conditions: - Availability Period: (i) Initial availability period of 3 years with option to extend for another 3 years (up to a total of 6 years for COL and 15 years for OCR) - Coverage: Extreme weather, geophysical hazards and health emergencies - Disbursement: Single disbursement per disaster event either full or partial disbursement based on a trigger (pre-specified disbursement condition, such as declaration of state of emergency") - Deferred Disbursement Option: If no disaster event occurs or if the funds are not fully disbursed, the DMC may elect to disburse the remaining amount at the end of the availability period, subject to the sufficient progress of the program in terms of (a) macroeconomic soundness, (b) continued compliance of prior actions, (c) continued progress of PPPF. - Resource Commitment: Option 1 (Committed Capital) or Option 2 (Unallocated Capital) - Front-end Fee: No Commitment Charge, but (i) OCR- 0.25% front-end fee upon loan effectiveness (Option 1) or 0.1% front-end fee (Option 2); or (ii) COL no front-end fee - Repayment: Disbursement-linked repayment schedule